 Further to the analysis covered in SPSS (Part 1) - Basic SPSS, this workshop will focus on bivariate analysis.

-Register today, and learn how to manage your data effectively and analyze your data hassle-free.
+Register today, and learn how to effectively manage and analyze your data hassle-free.

 Constable Graham Walker's deep dive into our Special Collections has culminated in a provincial memorial for Charles Painter, a special constable for the BC Electric Railway who was killed in 1915.